 Always Growing, Always Building

-The Cheaper Alternative is to “Hop-On” a Tricycle
+The Cheaper Alternative to a Private Hire is a Hop-On Fare

-The average cost for this type of trip is 10 to 15 pesos per kilometer in just about any city or province in the Philippines, not just El Nido Town and Palawan.
-There are, of course, exceptions to every rule, so be sure to ask the driver if you are not sure.
+The average cost for a hop on trip is 10 to 15 pesos per kilometer.
+This should hold true in just about any city or province throughout the Philippines, not just El Nido Town and Palawan.
+There are, of course, exceptions to every rule, so be sure to ask the driver up front if you are not sure.
 It is also important to make sure to always have change in the form of small bills or coins.
 Drivers often will claim that they don’t have change for your large bills.
 Pick up a helpful souvenir coin pouch in town!

 Above: Tricycles and motorbikes in the narrow streets of El Nido Town

 The quickest trip would be straight ahead to the beach.
 With native Filipino boats parked in the shallows, the calm waters with almost complete lack of waves, gently kiss the soft sand.

 While the beach here is calm and inviting, few people choose to swim here with so much boat traffic happening most of the day.
 The nearby Las Cabanas or Marimegmeg Beach is a much better option for that… and a great spot to catch sunsets.